wmonk/fuzzy-npm-run/README.md

 [![NPM](https://nodei.co/npm/fuzzy-npm-run.png)](https://nodei.co/npm/fuzzy-npm-run/)

 `fuzzy-npm-run` will allow you to pass a fuzzy search term that will decide which `npm run-script` to run.
-This is especially useful for projects which have many `npm scripts`, and can often take the format `build:production`.
+This is especially useful for projects which have many `npm scripts`, and can often take the format `build:production`, but with `fuzzy-npm-run` you can just run `nr b:p` and it will pick up this as the script you were wanting to run.

 ## Installation
 ```bash